 Getresponse gives a clear explanation as to what each of the rules means:

-That’s the basic process to segment an email list campaign in Getresponse.
+That’s the basic marketing automation process to segment an email list campaign in Getresponse.
 If you use a different email service provider, the tutorials below will be helpful:

 - How to Segment Your List in Aweber